 IFRS 9 introduces an expected credit loss ["ECL"] impairment model applicable to all debt instruments within financial assets classified as amortized cost or FVOCI, as well as certain off-balance sheet loan commitments.
 Prior to January 1, 2018, credit losses were recognized under an incurred loss model.
-The IFRS 9 ECL approach has three stages: Stage 1 - the credit risk has not increased significantly since initial recognition such that an allowance for credit loss; Stage 2 - the credit risk has increased significantly since initial recognition, and the allowance for credit loss is increased to cover full lifetime expected credit loss; and Stage 3 - a financial asset is considered credit-impaired and the allowance for credit loss continues to be the full lifetime expected credit loss, with interest revenue calculated on the carrying amount [net of the allowance for credit loss], rather than the gross carrying value of the financial assets.
+The IFRS 9 ECL approach has three stages: Stage 1 - the credit risk has not increased significantly since initial recognition such that an allowance for credit loss is recognized and maintained equal to 12 months of expected credit loss; Stage 2 - the credit risk has increased significantly since initial recognition, and the allowance for credit loss is increased to cover full lifetime expected credit loss; and Stage 3 - a financial asset is considered credit-impaired and the allowance for credit loss continues to be the full lifetime expected credit loss, with interest revenue calculated on the carrying amount [net of the allowance for credit loss], rather than the gross carrying value of the financial assets.